 - Gatton Street Feast staff worked directly with event organisers on traffic management requirements and the Temporary Entertainment Event permit application.
 The event was held on Sunday 1 September. - Mulgowie Fun Run staff met with organisers to discuss traffic management options.
 Note that the Step into Life Group has now taken the Fun Run over to assist with insurance and costs.
-The Fun Run is proposed to be held on Saturday 7 September 2019. - Fossil Downs Rodeo was held on the 31 August and Council staff assisted with road preparation and marketing. - Relay for Life is due to be held on 7 and 8 September 2019 at the Gatton Show Grounds and staff are assisting with event planning and venue preparation.
+The Fun Run is proposed to be held on Saturday 7 September 2019. - Fossil Downs Rodeo the rodeo is due to be held over the weekend of 21/22 September and Council staff are assisting with road preparation and marketing. - Relay for Life the relay is due to be held on 7 and 8 September 2019 at the Gatton Show Grounds and staff are assisting with event planning and venue preparation.